mit-pdos/sigmaos/cpython3.11/Doc/library/pdb.rst

    Specifying any command resuming execution (currently :pdbcmd:`continue`, :pdbcmd:`step`, :pdbcmd:`next`,
-   :pdbcmd:`return`, :pdbcmd:`until`, :pdbcmd:`jump`, :pdbcmd:`quit` and their abbreviations)
+   :pdbcmd:`return`, :pdbcmd:`jump`, :pdbcmd:`quit` and their abbreviations)
    terminates the command list (as if that command was immediately followed by end).
 This is because any time you resume execution (even with a simple next or step), you may encounter another breakpoint—which could have its own command list, leading to ambiguities about which list to execute.

-   If the list of commands contains the ``silent`` command, or a command that resumes execution, then the breakpoint message containing information about the frame is not displayed.

-   .. versionchanged:: 3.14
-      Frame information will not be displayed if a command that resumes execution is present in the command list.
+   If you use the ``silent`` command in the command list, the usual message about stopping at a breakpoint is not printed.
+This may be desirable for breakpoints that are to print a specific message and then continue.
+If none of the other commands print anything, you see no sign that the breakpoint was reached.

 .. pdbcommand:: s(tep)